Dr Wolfgang Garn

 Affiliations and memberships

-- Logistics, transportation, traffic flows, routing, scheduling
+- Operational Research such as logistics, transportation, routing, scheduling

-- Management science, combinatorial optimisations, network flows, meta heuristics, e.g. genetic algorithms, simulated annealing
+- Management Science, combinatorial optimisations, network flows, meta heuristics, e.g. genetic algorithms, simulated annealing

-- machine learning techniques to gain insights into the sustainability of homes
+- Machine learning techniques to gain insights into the sustainability of homes

 - The rise of the machines - learning for environmental good and cost savings (Blog, May 24, 2017)